ADeLiberto/ExtendedExomeCapture/README.md

-# GenicCapture
+# ExtendedExomeCapture
-Protocol and Scripts associated with Genic Capture Method
+Protocol and Scripts associated with Extended Exome Capture Method